SkirOwen/LinearProgramming/README.md

 ## Requierments

-PULP is needed for the Electoral College script, and can be installed using:
+`pulp` is needed for the Electoral College script, and can be installed using:

 ```
 pip install pulp